-The default value of scriptsizemultiplier is less than one (in fact, it is approximately the square root of 1/2), resulting in a smaller font size we increasing scriptlevel.
-To prevent scripts from becoming unreadably small, the font size is never allowed to go below the value of scriptminsis as a result of a change to scriptlevel, though it can be set to a lower value using the fontsize attribute (section 3.2.1) on mstyle or on toke elements.
-If a change to scriptlevel would cause the font size to become lower than scriptminsize using the above formula, the font size instead set equal to scriptminsize within the sub-expression for which scriptlevel was changed.
+The default value of scriptsizemultiplier is less than one (in fact, it is approximately the square root of 1/2), resulting in a smaller font size with increasing scriptlevel.
+To prevent scripts from becoming unreadably small, the font size is never allowed to go below the value of scriptminsize as a result of a change to scriptlevel, though it can be set to a lower value using the fontsize attribute (Section 3.2.1) on mstyle or on token elements.
+If a change to scriptlevel would cause the font size to become lower than scriptminsize using the above formula, the font size is instead set equal to scriptminsize within the sub-expression for which scriptlevel was changed.

-In the syntax for scriptminsize, v-unit represents a unit of vertical length (as described in section 2.3.3.2).
+In the syntax for scriptminsize, v-unit represents a unit of vertical length (as described in Section 2.3.4.2).
 The most common unit for specifying font sizes in typesetting is pt (points).